What is a plasmid?

 Plasmids are fragments of double-stranded DNA that can replicate independently of chromosomal DNA, and usually carry genes.
 What does that mean?
 All information must be carried or conveyed via some medium.
 Digital information is carried electronically, a collection of billions or trillions of tiny, organized switches that can be in of two distinct positions (on or off / 1 or 0).
 Written information is conveyed through language and syntax, the distinct arrangement of universal character set intended to convey a specific thought or concept.

 Like other forms of information, genetic information also must be expressed through a medium, and that medium is the gene.
 Genes are the smallest functional unit of inheritance, and are composed of linear double-stranded DNA sequences that carry the blueprint for every distinct heritable phenotypic trait.
+Like a hard disk drive, or a newspaper, a plasmid is little more than a vessel for a gene or set of genes.

 Plasmids: A short definition